Queensland mental health services

 Primary health care providers may include general practitioners, community health workers, nurses, allied health professionals, school health nurses, counsellors and community support groups.

 Private mental health services are delivered by psychiatrists, mental health nurses, clinical psychologists, social workers and other allied health professionals with expertise in mental health care.
 They provide a broad range of services through office-based private practice and inpatient care within private hospitals, including dedicated private psychiatric hospitals.

 Non-government organisations include not-for-profit community agencies, consumer, family and carer groups and other community-based services that provide a range of treatment, disability support and care services, which complement both public and private mental health services.
 These organisations are the primary providers of psychiatric disability support for people with mental illness and play an important role in promoting and maintaining mental health and well-being.

 Mental Health Community Support Services

-Under Connecting Care to Recovery 2016-2021: a plan for Queensland’s State-funded mental health, alcohol and other drug services (Connecting Care to Recovery), Queensland Health has prioritised strategies and investment across the continuum of care to more effectively meet the needs of individuals experiencing severe and persistent mental illness.
+Under Connecting Care to Recovery 2016-2021: a plan for Queensland’s State-funded mental health, alcohol and other drug services, Queensland Health has prioritised strategies and investment to meet the needs of people experiencing severe mental illness across the continuum of care.

-This includes investment in Mental Health Community Support Services (MH CSS) which comprise psychosocial support services that are non-clinical, holistic, wraparound and recovery-focused.
-These services are delivered on a one-to-one basis, peer-to-peer or group peer-based, according to the individual’s recovery needs.
+This includes investment in Mental Health Community Support Services (MH CSS) which are non-clinical recovery-focussed psychosocial wraparound support services delivered one-to-one, peer-to-peer or group-based depending on the person’s recovery needs.

-In Queensland, MH CSS are delivered through non-government organisations (NGOs) and are an integral component of the continuum of care for people experiencing severe and persistent mental illness which includes community treatment, community bed-based and hospital bed-based services delivered through Queensland’s Hospital and Health Services.
+MH CSS are delivered through non-government organisations (NGOs) and are an integral service system component along a continuum of care for individuals—this includes community treatment, community bed-based and hospital bed-based services.